sav-1305/sav-1305/README.md

 I'm Satvik Agrawal, a third-year Computer and Communications Undergraduate student at Manipal Institute of Technology, Manipal.
 Along my journey in learning Computer Science and its applications, I have found passion in Software Development and Data Analytics.
 I am currently specializing in developing applications with cloud-based environments and robust Data Management.

-Alongside my progress in Computer Programming, I am exploring the field of Aerospace Software Systems Design and Engineering as the Team Leader of India's top rocketry team, ThrustMIT.
-Here, I lead a team of 37 engineers to design and launch a high-power sounding rocket.
+Alongside my progress in Computer Programming, I am exploring the field of High-Power Rocketry as the Team Leader of India's top rocketry team, ThrustMIT.
+Here, I lead a team of 37 engineers to design and launch a Sounding Rocket targeting an apogee of 30,000 feet.
 I also develop firmware solutions for the flight computer and associated testing systems.
-It is also an engaging avenue for gaining practical experience in developing hardware systems and implementing required software.
+It is an engaging avenue for gaining practical experience in developing hardware systems, and firmware deployment and maintainence.

 <br />